AP Calculus BC Expectations

 There is a set syllabus for AP Calculus BC.
 It must be covered before the AP exam, May 4, 2021.
 (This may not be possible due to the limited number of times the class will meet.)
 Students are expected to finish homework assignments each night.
 Students must complete homework showing all work.
 A homework paper with only answers will receive a grade of zero.
 Students must participate during class.
 Students are expected to take notes on material presented in class.

 This class is a college level class and students will be expected to do substantial amounts of work independently.

-If a student is absent it is that student’s responsibility to find out what class work, quiz, test, homework or other material was missed and to make arrangements to make up the work.
-If a student is absent the day before a test or quiz they still are required to take the test or quiz with the class as usual.
-See student handbook.
+If a student is absent it is that student’s responsibility to find out what work was missed and to make arrangements to make up the work.
+The student should contact me as soon as possible by email.

 Students must have a graphing calculator.

 If a student does not meet my expectations that are listed above the following actions will be taken (depending on the situation’s seriousness).